 Two hours later, my partner came bounding into the house with his hands cupped around the product of her labors.

-One egg.
 It was small and light brown, with a dusting of pine shavings.
 My partner and I went whooping and leaping around the house.
 Our neighbors for a quarter mile must’ve thought we’d won Powerball.
 Or were turning Super Saiyan.

 How was it?